Answers the question if a photo was taken by a suspected camera

-Only 2-steps to digital Forensic expertise
+Two steps to digital forensic expertise

-Camera Ballistics takes its complex analysis method and turns it into a simple two-phase process.
-Simply create a few reference photos with the suspect camera for the to program learn about the device's sensor and a sensor fingerprint will automatically be generated.
+The power of Camera Ballistics is further amplified by its sleek and intuitive interface that guides you through processing in just a few clicks.
+Camera Ballistics takes its complex analysis method and turns it into a two-phase process.
+Simply create a few reference photos with the suspect camera for the program to learn about the device's sensor and a sensor fingerprint will be generated.
 Camera Ballistics will use this fingerprint to analyze the photos you are investigating and match it to the ones taken by the suspected camera.

 Generate tamper proof evidence

 All possible information such as device make, model, GPS, camera settings, mean square error, fingerprint presence result, probability, and correlation will be organized into a well-designed and comprehensive PDF report, suitable for submission as evidence.

 Results should be interpreted like other typical ballistics tests: if traces of the device fingerprints are found, then there is an extremely high probability that a photo comes from the camera.
 If not found, it doesn't necessarily mean that the particular camera has not been used to capture the image.
 This may happen when photos are resized too much or edited so the fingerprint information is damaged or lost.

 Proof that an image matched to a camera can be just as lethal to a case defense as a bullet matched to a gun.

 There are innumerable possible case applications with Camera Ballistics.
 They key is to have your lab equipped with the right tools so when you need them.
 Imagine a person is suspected of producing child pornography.
 The suspect has many pictures saved to a hard drives, but denies that he took any of them, saying they were only downloaded from the internet.
 You also found a few digital cameras.
 Well now you can scientifically find the truth.